huntabyte/shadcn-svelte/apps/www/src/content/installation/index.md

 This project and the components are written in TypeScript.
 We recommend using TypeScript for your project as well.

-However we provide a JavaScript version of the components as well.
+However, we provide a JavaScript version of the components as well.
 The JavaScript version is _only_ available via the [CLI](/docs/cli).

 ### Opt-out of TypeScript

-To opt-out of TypeScript, you can use the `typescript` flag in your `components.json` file.
+To opt out of TypeScript, set the `typescript` flag to `false` in your `components.json` file.

 ```json {7} title="components.json"
 {